 6. Offer help with activity trackers

 Activity trackers are often the tools of choice in corporate fitness challenges.
 But the more advanced an activity tracker is, the greater the odds are that some employees will need help setting up and using them, noted Wright of SCHA, which partners with Fitbit Health Solutions.
 Wright recommends setting aside time to help employees with their devices.
 "Proactively talk to folks about setting up their trackers, and remind them to sync and charge their devices, too," she said.

 7. Include the emotional component of wellness

-A holistic view of employee health should -- but doesn't always -- include an emphasis on emotional well-being, said Emily Anhalt, a doctor of clinical psychology and psychological consultant for businesses such as GitHub and Indiegogo.
+A holistic view of employee health should -- but doesn't always -- include an emphasis on emotional well-being, said Emily Anhalt, a doctor of clinical psychology and consultant.

 "There's a societal stigma about needing emotional support," Anhalt explained.
 And yet, she pointed out that issues at work "trigger all kinds of feelings" that can be difficult to handle on our own.